jbonachera/clickcount-infra/README.md

 You can use Vagrant to spawn a local Nomad cluster: `vagrant up`.
 After editing Ansible roles, you can apply changes on the cluster with `vagrant provision`.

-Very few tests are presents in tests/ folder, using Python testinfra.
+A few tests are present in tests/ folder, using Python testinfra.
 You can run them with

 ```